seanpm2001/AI2001_Docs/Docs/Datasets/Types/Cartography/README.md

 Cartography datasets are used for maps of the planet Earth, and other planets, space regions and objects.
 They are reliant on open source map technologies, such as [OpenStreetMap](https://www.openstreetmap.org/).

-As of 2023, Saturday, January 13th, there are `4/5` cartography datasets, with many more planned in the coming months/years.
+As of 2023, Monday, January 15th, there are `6/7` cartography datasets, with many more planned in the coming months/years.
 They include:

 <details open><summary><p lang="en"><b><u>Click/tap here to expand/collapse this listing</u></b></p></summary>